 After the interaction, reflect on what you learned.
 Whether it was a lecture, interview, or a conversation with an old friend, you may have strong feelings or ideas that need to be processed or written down.
 You may want to share your reflections with your teacher, colleague, or friend.
 Feel free to reach out to them and engage with them after the initial interaction.

-Build job-ready communication skills on your own time with the Achieving Personal and Professional Success Specialization from the University of Pennsylvania, or practice the fundamentals of conflict resolution and intercultural communication with the Conflict Management Specialization from the University of California Irvine.
+Build job-ready communication skills at your own pace with the Achieving Personal and Professional Success Specialization from the University of Pennsylvania, or practice the fundamentals of conflict resolution and intercultural communication with the Conflict Management Specialization from the University of California Irvine.

-6. The University of Texas Permian Basin.
+The University of Texas Permian Basin.
 “How Much of Communication Is Nonverbal?, https://online.utpb.edu/about-us/articles/communication/how-much-of-communication-is-nonverbal/.”
-Accessed January 28, 2022.
-7. National Symposium on Neurodiversity at Syracuse University.
-“What Is Neurodiversity?, https://neurodiversitysymposium.wordpress.com/what-is-neurodiversity/.”
-Accessed February 2, 2022.
+Accessed January 12, 2023.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.